 Maintenance and housekeeping personnel are only allowed in residence halls for maintenance and housekeeping issues.
-Unless there is an emergency, they are required to have Campus Security, a member of Residence Life Staff, or the on-duty staff person or at minimum a Residence Assistant or second person present whenever they key into a room of a student of the opposite sex unless they are responding to a student request for maintenance/housekeeping assistance and they are expected.
+Unless there is an emergency, they are required to have a second team member, or Campus Security, a member of Residence Life Staff, the onduty staff person, or at minimum a Residence Assistant whenever they key into a "main campus" room of a student of the opposite sex.
+Service request for the interior of all Villas at Wesleyan housing units require two persons in attendance at all times.
 In all situations they are to knock and announce themselves.
 Maintenance and housekeeping do not address non-emergency issues before 9AM and after 4:30 PM.